zoezang11/zoezang11/README.md

 **About**
 ---
 Hi, I'm Zoe!
-I'm a third-year computer science student at the University of Southern California.
+I'm a fourth-year computer science student at the University of Southern California.

 **Recent Projects**
 ---